 Despite Crowdestor not being very transparent, the platform does publicly share its financial reports which you can download in the statistics section above.

 Some of the crowdfunding platforms, Crowdestor included, offer special promo codes that reward new investors with a cashback bonus.
+As Crowdestor was voted one of the worst platforms by our community, we strongly encourage you to not engage with Crowdestor's offers as the chance that you will lose your money is high.

 Crowdestor’s New User Requirements